SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - ``varp``
      - Calculates population variance of values

-Window functions
+Window Functions
 -------------------
+The following table shows the **window** functions:

-See more about  :ref:`window_functions`
+For more information about window functions, see :ref:`window_functions`.

 .. list-table::
    :widths: auto